81CuongVn/Discord-ModMail-Bot-Old/README.md

   * reload: Reloads a command or command group.
   * load: Loads a new command.
   * unload: Unloads a command.
+  * Note: If You Want To Close The Channel Tikcets Make Sure To Delete The Channel For The Ticket To Be Close.

 * ModMail Ticket Channel **Only** Commands
   * close